 If you have restless leg syndrome, this is my #1 go-to technique for you:

-If you have plantar fasciitis, the hamstrings can also play a role.
-This won’t be my primary technique for you, but it can be a powerful addition to my ONE stretch for everything calf related, including PF.
-Especially if you have HEEL PAIN.
+If you have plantar fasciitis, the hamstrings can also play a role, especially if you have HEEL PAIN.
+This technique can be a powerful addition to my ONE stretch for everything calf related, including PF.

 If you get hamstring cramps from sitting too long, this can be a very useful tool for helping your hamstrings chill out.